nabeken/cloudwatchdoggo/README.md

 AWS Chatbot configuration is required because the doggo will send CloudWatch Alarm through the AWS Chatbot (SNS).

-The doggo will not bark again if the last bark is within an specified interval.
+The doggo will only bark again if the last bark time passes a specified interval.
 To record the state, it will use DynamoDB table with the following schema.

 - **Partition Key**: `alarm_id (String)`
 - **Sort key**: `state_updated_at (Number)`